dsdanielpark/dsdanielpark/README.md

 ### I am seeking a company that can provide support for a minimum of 4 or more A100 GPUs.
 I am interested in companies located outside of South Korea that can offer resources I can directly and exclusively handle for a specific period through SSH tunneling or the cloud.
 If your company meets these criteria, kindly contact me at google mail(parkminwoo1991@gmail.com).
 Your company will partially have access to records of my dataset and training code.
 However, I retain full decision-making authority over the project, and we can discuss any further agreements in the future.
 Thank you for your consideration.
-(Companies with offices in South Korea or those targeting AI-related businesses in South Korea are also excluded.)
+##### Companies with employees of Korean nationality, offices in South Korea, or those specifically targeting AI-related businesses in South Korea, as well as companies conducting hiring in South Korea, are also excluded.
+This will be explicitly documented and confirmed through the drafting and signing of international agreements.
+Additionally, we plan to create legally binding international contracts.

 <br>